Introduction To Liposuction

 "Liposuction is the surgeon's method of sculpting the body contours."

 There are certain areas of the body, such as the upper arms, abdomen and inner thighs, that may develop loose or hanging skin following liposuction.
 The degree of skin retraction and tightness depends on the patient’s age, the amount of fat to be removed and the patient’s general skin tone and degree of elasticity.
 If you are at high risk for loose skin, we may recommend a skin tightening procedure such as a thigh lift, tummy tuck or upper arm lift.
-If it is equivocal whether the patient will develop skin laxity after liposuction alone, removal of excess skin can be performed at a later date.
+If it is equivocal whether the patient will develop skin laxity after liposuction alone, removal of excess or redundant skin can be performed at a later date.

 Fat cells play numerous metabolic roles in the body.
 They serve as an energy source, a storage place, and interact with insulin and hormone synthesis, to name a few.
 Adult fat cells are thought to be incapable of multiplying.
 There are a fixed number distributed in a genetically predetermined fashion throughout the body.
 Regardless of the function, as you gain weight these cells expand.
 As you lose weight, they contract but the number and distribution remain essentially unchanged.
 This is why thin people may still complain about localized fatty deposits that don't go away even at their ideal weight.
 Dieting reduces your weight and overall size, and may show improvement in specific areas.
 Liposuction reduces the overall number of fat cells, and affects shape and contour.